emcsporran/CEC2022_Comp_Template/README.md

 The competition case document is written in both English and French, due to the national nature of the competition.

-For more information on the compeition see the [CFES|FCEG Website](https://cfes.ca/cec/).
+For more information on the general competition organization see the [CFES|FCEG Website](https://cfes.ca/cec/).